 b global mirror disable

 To show the current status of mirroring on a redundant system, use the following command:

 b global mirror show

-Mirroring provides seamless recovery for current connections when a BIG-IP fails.
+Mirroring provides seamless recovery for current connections, persistence information, SSL persistence, or sticky persistence when a BIG-IP fails.
 When you use the mirroring feature, the standby BIG-IP maintains the same state information as the active unit.
 Transactions such as FTP file transfers continue as though uninterrupted.

-Since mirroring is not intended to be used for all connections, it must be specifically enabled for each virtual server.
+Since mirroring is not intended to be used for all connections and persistence, it must be specifically enabled for each virtual server.

 To control mirroring for a virtual server, use the bigpipe virtual mirror command to enable or disable mirroring of persistence information, or connections, or both.
 The syntax of the command is:

 b virtual <virt addr>:<service> \

 Use persist to mirror persistence information for the virtual server.
 Use conn to mirror connection information for the virtual server.
 To display the current mirroring setting for a virtual server, use the following syntax:

 mirror [persist|conn] show